Frequently Asked Questions

 sItem.Save

-This is really an Outlook problem - it always resets these two properties.
-As a workaround, use Redemption.MessageItem instead: it does not try to be smart:
+This is an Outlook behavior: it resets these two properties.
+As a workaround, use Redemption.MessageItem, which does not try to be smart.

 EntryID = MailItem.EntryID 'remember the entry id